UWrc/UWrc.github.io/docs/data-commons/epic_kitchen.md

 ## How to access?

-The epic kitchens dataset and benchmarks on this page are copyright by us and published under the [<ins>**Creative Commons Attribution-NonCommercial 4.0 International License**</ins>](https://creativecommons.org/licenses/by-nc/4.0/).
+The epic kitchens dataset and benchmarks on this page are copyright by us and published under the [**Creative Commons Attribution-NonCommercial 4.0 International License**](https://creativecommons.org/licenses/by-nc/4.0/).

 The file path for epic kitchens dataset on `klone` is `/data/epic_kitchens`.